mongodb/docs-ecosystem/source/includes/substitute-placeholders-gcp.rst

         privateKey: "<GCP service account private key>"

-    If your GCP service account private key is "s-----BEGIN PRIVATE KEY-----\nyour-private-key\n-----END PRIVATE KEY-----\", you should substitute the text as follows:
+    If your GCP service account private key is ``"-----BEGIN PRIVATE KEY-----\nyour-private-key\n-----END PRIVATE KEY-----\"``,
+    you should substitute the text as follows:

     .. code-block:: javascript